 Draft and review conservation easement agreements.

 Conduct due diligence, including title research and environmental assessments.

-Provide financial analysis of potential tax benefits for landowners.
+Inform interested landowners of the existing frameworks that govern conservation easements and of the conservation values their properties may host that could constitute a public good under Internal Revenue Code 170(h)

 Legal and Compliance Support

 Ensure all transactions comply with state and federal conservation laws.